UCSBCarpentry/2021-08-23-ucsb-python-online/_episodes/06-loops-and-functions.md

 >    numbers or strings to their function call, or you can use some combination of
 >    the two.
 You could also try using the `os` library to list the contents of
 >    directories.
-> 4. Explore what happens when variables are declared inside each of the functions
->    versus in the main (non-indented) body of your code.
-What is the scope of the
->    variables (where are they visible)?
-What happens when they have the same name
->   but are given different values?
 {: .challenge}

 The functions we wrote demand that we give them a value for every argument.